Optimal Selection of Transaction Costs in a Dynamic Principal-Agent Problem: Consumption with Transaction Costs

 \section{Consumption with Transaction Costs}

-$ $ Consider an agent with a liquidity process (cash-flow) which evolves according to a jump-diffusion process.
+Consider an agent that observes its liquidity process (cash-flow) which is subject to exogenous shocks and a Principal that does not observe the process.
 The agent makes costly purchases and seeks to maximise their consumption over some given time horizon before the point at which the liquidity process hits $0$ (bankruptcy).
-Each purchase incurs at least some fixed minimal cost which is drawn from the agent's cash-flow (liquidity process) which the agent observes, the agent's cash-flow is however not observed by the Principal.\
+Each purchase incurs at least some fixed minimal cost or \textit{transaction cost} which is drawn from the agent's cash-flow.
+Although the agent observes its own cash-flow, the agent's cash-flow is however not observed by the Principal.

 We assume that the market consists of one infinitely divisible good that the agent is able to purchase and consume.
-The Principal and agent have misaligned payoffs, therefore the Principal aims at choosing a fixed value of the transaction cost so as to modify the agent's consumption pattern to satisfy some given objective.\
+The Principal and agent have misaligned payoffs, the Principal however is given the choice of the transaction costs paid by the agent.
+The Principal therefore aims to choose a fixed value of the transaction cost so as to modify the agent's consumption pattern to satisfy some given objective.

-A formal description of the problem is as follows:\
+A formal description of the problem is as follows: